-- 1 The categories of dutiable property differ among the States but typically include certain estates and interests in land; goods and chattels transferred with land; and, in QLD, WA and NT, includes intellectual property, goodwill and certain other business assets. - 2 Rates shown are generally the highest marginal rates which apply (unless indicated otherwise).
-Surcharges on top of the general rate may apply to the purchase of residential land (and primary production land in Tasmania) by foreign purchasers in some States (see Table 5). - 3 Dutiable property includes goods (other than trading stock) if transferred with land. - 4 Non-commercial transfer duty applies to property which is used for residential or rural purposes. - 5 Commercial transfer duty on property which is used, wholly or partly, for commercial purposes, eg industrial, business or retail. - 6 The NSW rates shown are effective as at 1 July 2022.
-The State Revenue and Fines Legislation Amendment (Miscellaneous) Act 2022 received assent on 19 May 2022 and introduced numerous changes to the Duties Act 1997 (NSW) (eg duty is now chargeable on the grant of an option over NSW freehold land at transfer duty rates).
-Revenue NSW have released guideline on the operation of these provisions (see CPN 025: Change in Beneficial Ownership From 16 January 2023 eligible first home buyers purchasing a property up to \$1.5m are given the option to pay an annual property tax instead of transfer duty upfront when purchasing their home.
-To this end, the Property Tax (First Home Buyer Choice) Act 2022 (NSW) provides that the initial property tax rates until 2024-2025 are set at \$400 plus 0.3% of the property's unimproved land value for the year, and the annual residential investor property tax rates will be set at \$1,500 plus 1.1% of the property's unimproved land value for the year.
-Eligible first home buyers have had access to the scheme since 12 November 2022, but are liable to pay stamp duty and then apply for a refund until 16 January 2023.
-From 16 January 2023, eligible first home buyers can opt in to the property tax and will not need to pay stamp duty.
-For completeness, we note that the First Home Buyer Assistance Scheme remains in place. - 7 This rate applies for the portion of the dutiable value over \$1,089,000.
-A premium rate of 7% applies to transfers of residential land with a dutiable value exceeding \$3,268,000. - 8 The general rate shown applies to commercial property, rural property that is not also used as residential property and vacant land which does not qualify for the residential rate.
-The residential rate of \$28,453 plus \$.15% on amounts over \$725,000 applies to places of residence, rental homes and land on which a residence is constructed within five years from the date the liability to duty arose, in addition to mixed use property.
+- The categories of dutiable property differ among the States and Territories but typically include certain estates and interests in land; goods and chattels transferred with land; and, in QLD and WA, includes intellectual property, goodwill and certain other business assets.
+The Stamp Duty Amendment Bill 2023 (NT), which passed on 22 June 2023, abolished non-land categories of dutiable property in the Northern Territory, with retrospective effect from 9 May 2023. - Rates shown are generally the highest marginal rates which apply (unless indicated otherwise).
+Surcharges on top of the general rate may apply to the purchase of residential land (and primary production land in TAS) by foreign purchasers in some States (see Table 5). - 3.
+Dutiable property includes goods (other than trading stock) if transferred with land. - 4.
+Non-commercial transfer duty applies to property which is used for residential or rural purposes. - 5.
+Commercial transfer duty on property which is used, wholly or partly, for commercial purposes, eq industrial, business or retail. - 6.
+The NSW rates shown are effective as at 1 July 2023. - 7.
+Eligible home buyers are eligible for concessional or nil transfer duty rates in a number of jurisdictions. - 8.
+This rate applies for the portion of the dutiable value over \$1,168,000.
+A premium rate of 7% applies to transfers of residential land with a dutiable value exceeding \$3.505.000. - In the 2023-24 Victorian Budget, a transition away from the imposition of stamp duty on commercial and industrial land in favour of an annual property tax was announced. - 10.
+The general rate shown applies to commercial property, rural property that is not also used as residential property and vacant land which does not qualify for the residential rate.
+The residential rate of \$28,453 plus 5.15% on amounts over \$725,000 applies to places of residence, rental homes and land on which a residence is constructed within five years from the date the liability to duty arose, in addition to mixed use property.